akappel/akappel.github.io/_drafts/rpi-crosstool.md

 Hello, world!
 ```

-Siiick.
-But you already knew how to do all this, didn't you?
-Okay here's where we start getting to the good stuff.
-We need to now add a new toolchain "target."
+Great!
+Here's where we start getting to the good stuff.
+You need to now add a new toolchain "target" (via `rustup`).
 Specifically the `armv7-unknown-linux-gnueabihf` target.
-Adding this target will give us a version of the `rust-std` library that allows us to compile binaries for the Pi.
+Adding this target will give you a version of the `rust-std` library that allows you to compile binaries for the Pi.
 To get the target, run:
 ```
 rustup target add armv7-unknown-linux-gnueabihf
 ```